 16,17 students $2,750.00 $2,850.00 $2,950.00 $3,050.00 $3,150.00

 Under 16 students = Pay $185.00 per student

 Over 30 students = Pay $75.00 per student over 30

 INSTRUCTORS must teach a course for two semesters to move to the next step.

 If there are fewer than 16 students in the course, the decision to run the course will be determined by the Director of Graduate Programs.

 Instructor of a Graduate-level Course or Approved Equivalent for Educators

-An instructor of a graduate-level course or approved equivalent is eligible to receive triple 45 PDPs per semester hour for the first time the course is taught in a five-year renewal cycle.
-Therefore, an instructor of a 3-credit course will receive 3 X 45 PDPs = 135 PDPs.
-It's up to the instructor to be sure he/she uses only what is allowed.
+An instructor of a graduate-level course or approved equivalent is eligible to receive triple 37.5 PDPs per semester hour for the first time the course is taught in a five-year renewal cycle.
+It's up to the instructor to be sure he/she applies only what is allowed.

 NORFOLK COUNTY TEACHERS ASSOCIATION

 - Instructors will be notified, prior to the start of their course, the course title, number, date, time, location, and class enrollment.
 Salary will be according to the honoraria schedule.